Western Spirit: Scottsdale's Museum of the West: The Sue and Robert Karatz Museum Store

-Unique offerings celebrate the western lifestyle at Western Spirit’s Sue and Robert Karatz Museum Store, the “Best Place to Get AZ Stuff,” according to Phoenix Magazine.
-From pottery, glassware and kitchen gear to books, jewelry, children’s items and more, all purchases are tax-free and benefit our non-profit organization.
+Unique offerings celebrate the western lifestyle at Western Spirit’s Sue and Robert Karatz Museum Store, the “Best Place to Get AZ Stuff," according to Phoenix Magazine.
+The store has pottery, glassware and kitchen gear, books, jewelry, children's items, and more.
+All purchases are tax-free and benefit the museum's non-profit organization.
 Admission to the store is free.
-Museum Members receive up to 15% off all purchases (some exclusions apply).
+Museum members receive up to 15% off purchases.